 Social media videos of botched lip filler may be compulsive viewing, but for an in-depth view of why lip filler migrates and how it can be prevented, read on.

-Lip augmentation is the most popular cosmetic procedure in the UK for women of any age.
+Lip augmentation is the most popular surgical procedure in the UK for women of any age.
 Changing beauty perceptions mean younger patients are keen to increase volume and enhance the lip shape in line with the images they see on social media.
 Older patients often wish to address thinning lips and other ageing changes to the mouth area.

 When performed by a skilled and experienced aesthetic practitioner, lip augmentation with dermal fillers can significantly boost self-confidence.
 However, poor injection technique can lead to lip filler migration.